For Anglers in search of fiercer fighters

-The word “world class” gets thrown about a LOT and has almost become a cliché in the angling world, however, if you are truly vested, take your time and do your research, you will find World Class angling opportunities right here.
+The word “world-class” gets thrown about a LOT and has almost become a cliché in the angling world, however, if you are truly vested, take your time and do your research, you will find World Class angling opportunities right here.
 Opportunities for trophy fish in the Algoma region are basically endless no matter the species of fish that call Algoma’s waters home – but you have to do your homework.

 The Algoma region encompasses a large area in Ontario and is internationally known for outdoor recreation including fly fishing!
 Anglers in search of some of the fiercer fighters our waters hold, will, and do travel great distances.
 All to target species which provide tremendous opportunities for great numbers of quality fish.
-Two of these more-sought-after species are Smallmouth Bass and our Eastern Brook Trout.
-What’s wonderful about both of these adversaries is they are readily caught and released on fly!
+Two of these more sought-after species are Smallmouth Bass and our Eastern Brook Trout.
+What’s wonderful about both of these adversaries is they are readily caught and released on a fly!

 Angling seasons for Smallmouth Bass in much of Algoma are literally open all year long.

 North of Highway 17 throughout the region is open for catch and release fishing for Bass 24/7, 365.
 This offers all anglers the opportunity to catch smallmouth bass all year long when many other regions are closed.
 For fly anglers, the fun starts as soon as the ice melts and continues right through until it freezes up in the fall.
 When the ice is off the lakes and rivers, the feeding frenzy begins and can last all season long!
 Read the Ontario Fishing Management Zone 10

 Brook Trout seasons are a little different.
 Fly anglers can generally target brook trout as soon as the ice is off the rivers and lakes, however the angling season for our “Jewels of the North” run from January 1st until Canadian Labour Day or the end of September for some Algoma Fishing regions.
 Regardless of the species you target, giants do abound!